Sodium oxybate in maintaining alcohol abstinence in alcoholic patients according to Lesch typologies: a pilot study

 DOI

-Stato di pubblicazionePubblicato - gen 2014
+Stato di pubblicazionePubblicato - 2014

 Fingerprint

-Entra nei temi di ricerca di 'Sodium oxybate in maintaining alcohol abstinence in alcoholic patients according to Lesch typologies: A pilot study'.
+Entra nei temi di ricerca di 'Sodium oxybate in maintaining alcohol abstinence in alcoholic patients according to Lesch typologies: a pilot study'.
 Insieme formano una fingerprint unica.

 Cita questo